Translate/ Language

 Systems of Farming for Cultivating Pak choi

-Pak Choi plants are shallow-rooted and can be cultivated using traditional farming systems or other farming methods such as the Grow Box system, Hydroponic system or even aquaponic system.
+Pak Choi plants have shallow roots and can be grown using traditional farming methods or alternative methods such as the Grow Box system, Hydroponic system, or aquaponic system.
+The traditional system and the Grow Box system will be discussed in detail.

 Soil Preparation for Traditional Farming System